I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-get-d3cold-capability.md

 <p>A bus driver supports D3cold if all of the following are true:</p>

-<p>The driver for a device can call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh967712">GetIdleWakeInfo</a> routine to determine whether the underlying bus drivers and ACPI system firmware support D3cold for the device.
+<p>The driver for a device can call the <a href="..\wdm\nc-wdm-get-idle-wake-info.md">GetIdleWakeInfo</a> routine to determine whether the underlying bus drivers and ACPI system firmware support D3cold for the device.
 If this call fails and returns an error status code, the device driver can call the <i>GetBusDriverD3ColdSupport</i> routine to determine whether the failure is caused by lack of D3cold support by the parent bus driver.</p>

 <p>A device on a bus can make a transition to the D3cold substate only if the bus driver supports this transition.
-If the bus driver does not support D3cold, the device never enters D3cold, even if the function driver for the device calls the <a href="https://msdn.microsoft.com/library/windows/hardware/hh967716">SetD3ColdSupport</a> routine to enable the transition to D3cold.
-In this case, <i>SetD3ColdSupport</i> calls have no effect, but are harmless.</p>

-<p>For this reason, most device drivers never need to call the <i>GetBusDriverD3ColdSupport</i> routine.</p>

-<p>The driver for the device calls the version of this routine that is implemented by the <a href="https://msdn.microsoft.com/38ca54e0-defe-48b2-ab00-a5f688c2eb01">Windows ACPI driver</a>, Acpi.sys.
-This routine checks the parent bus driver for the device to determine whether this bus driver supports the D3cold power state.</p>

-<p>For example, starting with Windows 8, Microsoft supplies an inbox USB 3.0 eXtensible Host Controller Interface (xHCI) driver that supports D3cold.
-Some third-party hardware vendors supply Windows drivers for their xHCI controllers, but these drivers might not support D3cold.
-The driver for a USB 3.0 device can call the <i>GetBusDriverD3ColdSupport</i> routine to determine whether the parent xHCI controller driver supports D3cold.</p>

-<p>A bus driver supports D3cold if all of the following are true:</p>

-<p>The driver for a device can call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh967712">GetIdleWakeInfo</a> routine to determine whether the underlying bus drivers and ACPI system firmware support D3cold for the device.
-If this call fails and returns an error status code, the device driver can call the <i>GetBusDriverD3ColdSupport</i> routine to determine whether the failure is caused by lack of D3cold support by the parent bus driver.</p>

-<p>A device on a bus can make a transition to the D3cold substate only if the bus driver supports this transition.
-If the bus driver does not support D3cold, the device never enters D3cold, even if the function driver for the device calls the <a href="https://msdn.microsoft.com/library/windows/hardware/hh967716">SetD3ColdSupport</a> routine to enable the transition to D3cold.
+If the bus driver does not support D3cold, the device never enters D3cold, even if the function driver for the device calls the <a href="..\wdm\nc-wdm-set-d3cold-support.md">SetD3ColdSupport</a> routine to enable the transition to D3cold.
 In this case, <i>SetD3ColdSupport</i> calls have no effect, but are harmless.</p>

 <p>For this reason, most device drivers never need to call the <i>GetBusDriverD3ColdSupport</i> routine.</p>